-\end{proposition} \begin{proof} The proof is so short we can discuss it right here.
+\end{proposition} \begin{proof} The proof is so short that we can discuss it right here.
 We assume w.l.o.g. $\|f\|_{L^1} = 1$ and thus $\overline{f} = (2\pi)^{-1}$.
-Indeed, we can approximate $\mu = f(x)dx$ by a measure $\nu$ given as the sum of a large number of normalized Dirac point masses (as long as we do not require a bound on the number) and recall the Koksma-Hlawka inequality (see e.g. \cite{kuipers})
+We can approximate $\mu = f(x)dx$ by a measure $\nu$ given as the sum of a large number of normalized Dirac point masses (as long as we do not require a bound on the number).
+Setting